ishiland/python-geosupport/README.md

     pip install python-geosupport
     ```

-2. Import the package and create an instance:
+2. Import the library and create an instance:
     ```python
     from geosupport import Geocode
     g = Geocode()